TorrX

 A basketball or soccer ball does not just need air.
 It needs the right pressure, and the right pressure needs to be repeatable.

-Extra needles, hoses, bags, and lights are useful, but they do not make the pressure routine better by themselves.
+Extra needles, hoses, bags, and lights can pad the box, but accessories do not make the pressure routine better by themselves.

 They blur origin and product identity

-If manufacturing origin, design story, support, or warranty matter to you, look for explicit disclosure.
-Do not assume a familiar sports label means the pump itself is unique.
+If origin, design story, support, or warranty matter to you, look for explicit disclosure.
+Do not assume a familiar sports label or marketplace listing means the pump itself is unique.

 They are often built for one-ball convenience

-That is fine for a driveway ball.
-It is weak for a coach who needs ten, twenty, or thirty balls to feel predictable before practice.
+That is a low ceiling for a driveway ball and a weak answer for a coach who needs ten, twenty, or thirty balls to feel predictable before practice.

-This is where TorrX has the cleaner argument.
+This is where TorrX has the cleaner, harder argument.
 It does not need to pretend to be every inflator for every object.
-Its job is narrower: make sports-ball pressure easier to set, correct, and repeat.
+Its job is narrower and more valuable: make sports-ball pressure easier to set, correct, and repeat.

 Automatic ball pump buying criteria